Crambeary/wellness_reflection/README.md

 - [ ] Set days loaded to be a URL parameter day=2024-12-12 always sets the date if logged in
 - [ ] Change localStorage to redux-persist
 - [ ] Auto-save form data to database every time user is idle for 5 seconds unless there are costs to supabase
+- [ ] Merge the db with local storage if a field was empty before
 - [ ] Add a motivational quote generator
 - [ ] Add a data export feature
 - [ ] Setup a11y best practices